amalay/dotnetcore/SolidPrinciple/README.md

 ![image](https://user-images.githubusercontent.com/84455469/137142137-7a2e2a4e-ec18-4b55-b283-02995f984a34.png)

+In example 1 we can see that UserRegistration class is not following Single Responsibility Principle (SRP) because SendEmail and EmailValidation methods are totally different functionality so these method should belong to UserRegistration class.
+Hence it is seperated in example 2 to follow Single Responsibility Principle (SRP).

 ### O: Open Closed Principle (OSP)
 A Class or Module should be open for extension but closed for modification.<br/>
 "<b>Open for extension</b>" means, we need to design our module/class in such a way that the new functionality can be added only when new requirements are generated.
 We can use inheritance for extension.<br/>